nus-cs1010/2324-s1/docs/05-first-c.md

 `main` returns an integer of type `int` to the operating system, to signal to the operating system whether the program exits successfully or not.
 In this case, we always return `0` (success) assuming that nothing goes wrong for simplicity.
 This is the second example where you see the keyword `return` in action.

-In modern C, the main always returns 0 when it exits.
-So, we will skip this statement `return 0;` from now on.
+In modern C, the `main` function always returns 0 when it exits.
+So, we will skip this statement `return 0;` from the `main` function from now on.

 ### Variable Declaration